Frequently asked questions

 What age do I need to be to volunteer?

-Due to the nature of much of our volunteering and various legal and other constraints, you normally need to be at least 18 years old to volunteer with TWAM, but there is no upper age limit!
+Due to the nature of much of our volunteering and various legal and other constraints, you normally need to be at least 18 years of age to volunteer with TWAM, but there is no upper age limit!

 Will you cover my expenses?